kirschners/kirschners.github.io/README.md

 Testing in NOT for showing the absence of errors.
 Testing assures that the requested functionalities are still working within your product.
 So you should at least create a test automation setup for all the usage scenarions your software must support.
 We can support you in creation of test beds and selection of tools for a robust and extensible test environment.

 ## Platform independent
 Freedom of choice for the OS during development and operation is nowadays feasible.
-We support you in setup and operation of development, build and operation environment on windows, linux and mac operating systems.
+We support you in setup and operation of development, build and operation environment on windows, linux and mac operating systems and different cpu architectures (intel|arm).